CalvinHartwell/canonical-kubernetes-demos/cdk-ceph/README.md

  watch --color juju status --color
 ```

-Next lets copy the Ceph config files from the ceph-mon machines to the workers using scp:
+Next lets copy the Ceph config files from the ceph-mon machines to the workers using scp.
+You only need to do this step if your ceph-mon and ceph-osd services run on different machines.

 ```
  # Make a temporary directory and copy all the ceph configs over.
  mkdir /tmp/ceph/
  juju scp ceph-mon/0:/etc/ceph/* /tmp/ceph/
  juju scp  /tmp/ceph/* ceph-osd/0:/etc/ceph/
  juju scp  /tmp/ceph/* ceph-osd/1:/etc/ceph/
  juju scp  /tmp/ceph/* ceph-osd/2:/etc/ceph/
 ```

 ## Destroying the cluster and storage